• HR

 What’s a suspended HRA?

 Suspended HRAs are another option for employees who have HDHP coverage and want to make HSA contributions.
 Before the HRA coverage period begins, the employee elects to suspend access to HRA reimbursements, which allows them to remain HSA-eligible.
-Employees with suspended HRAs can still receive reimbursements for expenses such as dental, vision, and preventive care costs, just as they could from a limited-purpose HRA.
+Employees with suspended HRAs can still receive reimbursements for vision and dental expenses and preventive care costs, just as they could from a limited-purpose HRA.

 What’s a retirement HRA?